HeatherWelch/OPC_Farallons_end_products_final/README.md

 # OPC Farallons end products
-Operational predictions of blue whale, humpback, anchovy, and EPAC distributions
+Operational predictions of blue whale, humpback, anchovy, and EPAC distributions.
+For each species, outputs include:

 ## Daily products
 ### Rasters
-Daily rasters (.grd and .gri) for each species
+Daily rasters of predicted distribution (.grd and .gri)
 ### Maps
 Daily maps (.png) for each species
 ### EPAC metadata